 Here’s the number of backlinks surfaced by SpyFu and Semrush in my tests:

-As you can see from the data in the table above, Semrush comprehensively beat SpyFu in terms of backlinks surfaced in five out of six contests.
+As you can see from the data in the table above, Semrush comprehensively beat SpyFu in all six contests.

 So when it comes to backlink database size, and the number of backlinks surfaced by both tools, it’s another win for Semrush.

-In terms of the backlink analysis itself, Semrush give you LOTS of useful information about the backlinks that point to a domain, including breakdowns of:
+In terms of the backlink analysis itself, Semrush givesyou lots of useful information about the backlinks that point to a domain, including breakdowns of:

 And Semrush presents this information nicely — simple but attractive graphs spell out the key stats in a way that helps you digest them easily.

-Semrush and SpyFu both give you ‘link intersect’ tools, which allow you to compare a URL from your website against those from competing sites, and gives you an exportable list of websites that are currently linking to your competitors, but not to you.
+Semrush and SpyFu both give you ‘link intersect’ tools, which allow you to compare a URL from your website against those from competing sites; you’ll end up with an exportable list of websites that are currently linking to your competitors, but not to you.

-Both these tools work in similar ways, but Semrush’s is better — simply because it uses a much bigger link database to provide results.
+Both these tools work in similar ways, but Semrush’s is technically better — simply because it is drawing upon a much bigger link database to provide results.

 Semrush offers a couple of backlink-related features for which there’s no equivalent in SpyFu.